8. Programmers Guide (*)¶

 used to label the contents of a file and to retrieve objects from a set.

-Data items have a {it type} index{type, item}
+Data items have a type

-and array {it dimension} index{dimension, item} attributed
+and array dimension attributed

 associated with them as well.
 This of course means that there is a little